dylanesque/Cheatsheets/react.md

-# State
+# Basics

-# Epic React: React Fundamentals

-- The first exercise talked about how JavaScript can be used to generate HTML code via the DOM, and how this is the first stepping stone in understanding React and what it does.
+- JavaScript can be used to generate HTML code via the DOM, and understanding this is the first stepping stone in understanding React and what it does.
 If you know how to completely generate HTML from JS using [Document API](https://developer.mozilla.org/en-US/docs/Web/API/Document) methods like `querySelectorAll()`, you're good to go here.

-- The second exercise talked about the `React.createElement` API, the lowest-level version of React.
+- The `React.createElement` API, the lowest-level version of React.
 That method takes an element type and params as an argument, and returns a React Element.
 It also spells out that it is React itself that creates these elements, and the ReactDOM library that renders those created elements to the DOM.
-The "children" prop is discussed as well, something most prominently seen in Gatsby.
+The "children" prop is discussed as well, something seen frequently in Gatsby.
 React is using the browser API under the hood, but in a much more declarative manner.
 To sum it up, think of the main React library as being responsible for rendering elements via `React.createElement()`, and ReactDOM for rendering those elements to the DOM, like `rootElement.append()`

 - JSX is syntactic sugar on top of the basic React API that resembles HTML or XML.
 What it is is basically named custom components, with optional "props" which work much like HTML attributes.
 It's also worth noting that standard HTML attributes work in JSX, though they may sometimes need some syntactic adjustment, as in the famous case of "class" needing to be labelled as "className" in React.
-To expand on this, a react component is at it's most basic level a JS function that returns some markup or other renderable elements.
+To expand on this, a React component is at it's most basic level a JS function that returns some markup or other elements.

 - On importing React: https://epicreact.dev/importing-react-through-the-ages/

+# Debugging

+React Dev Tools offer several ways to make debugging react easier including:

+- Filtering of components to make debugging of large applications faster.

+- A `renderedBy` list for components that lets you sift through owners of that component faster.

+- An `owners tree` list that shows all components that a component renders.

+# State

 - The best definition of props and state, from the React Native docs: